-Mission: Lifeline has defined strategies for the ideal STEMI referral (non-PCI) hospital
+Mission: Lifeline has defined strategies for the ideal STEMI referring (non-PCI) hospital

 so it makes its optimal contribution to the STEMI system of care.
 These strategies include: